After Wisdom Tooth Removal

 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As reviewed in your consultation, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
-Call Dr. Smith or Dr. Lee if you have any questions.
+Call Dr. Lee or Dr. Sarasin if you have any questions.

 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
-They are not roots; they are the bony walls which supported the tooth.
+They are not roots; they are the bony walls that supported the tooth.
 These projections usually smooth out spontaneously.
 If not, they can be removed by Drs.
-Smith or Lee.
+Lee or Sarasin.